Majerhat metro station

-Majerhat metro station is an under construction metro station on Line 3 of Kolkata Metro.
-It is the terminal station of the first phase 1 of this line, from Joka to Majerhat.
+Majerhat metro station is an operational metro station on Purple Line of Kolkata Metro.
+It is the terminal station of the first phase 1 of this line and the first and only station built over an existing railway network, from Joka to Majerhat.
 The line was sanctioned in India's railway budget of 2010–11, but due to various hurdles, construction was delayed and missed multiple deadlines.
 The most notable reason for delays was the Majerhat Bridge collapse in 2018.

 Location

 Majerhat metro station is located in Alipore Mint Colony, Majerhat, Kolkata, India.
 It is situated over the Majerhat railway station and parallel to the Majerhat flyover.
 Taratala is the preceding station towards Joka and Mominpore is the following station towards Esplanade.

-Station details

-It is an elevated metro station with two side platforms.
-It is being implemented by Rail Vikas Nigam Limited (RVNL).
+History

 Since the 14.215 km line was sanctioned by then Railway Minister Mamata Banerjee in the Railway budget of 2010–11, it faced several problems which delayed the project.
 Originally the contracts of the elevated stretch of the line was awarded to Simplex Infrastructures in 2011, although construction couldn't proceed due to land acquisition problems.
 The contract for construction of the station was re-awarded to Gammon India, in April 2012 by RVNL.
 In 2018, the adjacent rail over bridge (known as Majerhat Bridge) along the upcoming metro station collapsed, completely stalling the construction of the station as it ran into design, technical and legal challenges.
 Gammon pulled out of the project after the bridge collapsed.
 In August 2020, GPT Infraprojects won the bid for construction.
 Work started in December 2020, with clearance from India Government Mint, Ministry of Finance; which initially didn't allow any elevated structure within a kilometre radius of the mint.

+After lot of hardships and developmental work, the Taratala–Majerhat section of Purple Line was inaugurated on 6 March 2024.